CloneTracker™ Barcode Products

-- Stable and heritable sequenceable barcodes to label individual cells or cell populations
+Incorporate stable, heritable, and sequenceable barcodes in individual cells or cell population

 For researchers investigating tumor progression, drug resistance, differentiation, development, hematopoiesis, and other related areas, there is considerable interest in understanding the heterogeneity of cell populations in both cultured and in vivo settings.
-Studies facilitated by labeling cells with a stable heritable marker include:
+Studies facilitated by labeling cells with a CloneTracker Barcode Libraries and Vectors include:

-- how cell heterogeneity change in response to drugs or other selections
+- how cell heterogeneity changes in response to drugs or other selections

 - which traits allow cells to survive under different conditions